 Cupsole: An outsole construction, which cups the midsole to give greater lateral support and stability.
 Can be 'twin' (heel and toe cupped), or 'three quarter (medial arch area open).

 Cushioning: The act of absorbing energy when the foot strikes the ground, by decelerating the foot over the distance the midsole compresses.

-Dual density midsole: Midsole constructed with foam of two different densities or stiffness, such as 'rim and core' construction, in which softer foam is in the centre (core) and harder foam around the edge (rim) of the middle, for greater comfort and stability.
+Dual density midsole: Midsole constructed with foam of two different densities or stiffness, such as 'rim and core' construction, in which softer foam is in the center (core) and harder foam around the edge (rim) of the middle, for greater comfort and stability.

 3D Ultralite: Foam based rubber compound.
-A unique one piece mid/outsole construction that helps to reduce weight, 3D Ultralite is moulded through expansion at very high temperatures.
+A unique one piece mid/outsole construction that helps to reduce weight, 3D Ultralite is molded through expansion at very high temperatures.
 It is both lightweight and extremely durable.